TrivadisPF/platys-modern-data-platform/platform-stacks/modern-data-platform/documentation/cookbooks/delta-lake-and-presto/Presto-and-DeltaLake.md

-# Hive and Delta Lake
+# Presto and Delta Lake

 This tutorial will show how to access Delta Lake table from with Presto.